 Rachel is an attorney and businesswoman who was born and raised in Delaware County.
-In addition to serving as the Register of Wills and Clerk of Orphans’ Court, she is currently General Counsel to American Services Corporation, a family business headquartered in Delaware County with operations across four states.
-Previously, she was an attorney at Dechert LLP, a clerk for federal judges on the U.S. Court of Appeals and U.S. District Court, and an analyst for a health insurance company.
+In addition to serving as the Register of Wills, she is Counsel to American Services Corporation, a family business headquartered in Delaware County with operations across four states.
+Previously, she was an attorney at Dechert LLP, a clerk for federal judges on the U.S. Court of Appeals and U.S. District Court, and a systems analyst for a health insurance company.
 She has thousands of hours of courtroom experience at all stages of litigation and has worked closely with judges from across the political spectrum.
 She relies on her courtroom experience while presiding as a judicial officer over civil matters related to will contests, demonstrating compassion to all parties and deciding cases based not on politics, but on what the law requires.

 Rachel started college as a Pell Grant recipient (indicating exceptional financial need) and worked her way up.
 She earned her A.S. with highest honors from Delaware County Community College.
 She earned her B.B.A. summa cum laude in Economics and International Business from Temple University, where she was the top graduating student in both of her majors.
 She earned her J.D. magna cum laude, Order of the Coif from the University of Michigan Law School, where she was Book Review Editor of the Michigan Law Review.
 Her legal scholarship has been published in in LexisNexis’s Pennsylvania Civil Pre-Trial Practice and Trial Practice Guides, and cited in the Yale Law Journal, the UCLA Law Review, and the Harvard Civil Rights-Civil Liberties Law Review.